What is Cycle to Work?

 How much can I save?

 - As an employee you can make a saving of between 25-39% (dependent upon the rate of tax you pay) of the total value of the bike and any accessories up to the value of £1000.
+This £1000 limit has now been relaxed for electric bikes so speak to your employers scheme administrator for more information.
 Some employers may even have a consumer credit licence which allows them to exceed this amount.
 Check with your employer to see how much you can spend.

 - The employer receives the full cost of the bike back and as a business you can also receive back up to 13.8% in NICS savings.
 It therefore benefits both you and your employer.

 For more information on cycle to work and a helpful calculator that shows you how much you could save click here.

 Cycle to work is a salary sacrifice scheme.
 Simply put, you sacrifice part of your salary and your employer gives you non-cash benefits such as childcare vouchers or increased pension contributions.
 In this case you are giving up part of your salary to loan a bike from them.

 A hire fee is deducted by your employer from your monthly wage.
 Because this is deducted from your gross wage rather than nett you pay less tax and National Insurance.
 You in effect only pay tax and National Insurance on the wage AFTER the monthly deduction for the Cycle to Work scheme.

 Are you responsible for the Cycle to work scheme at your workplace?

 It is not only the employee who benefits from the cycle to work scheme, due to the reduced National Insurance payments as a business you can save up to 13.8% through reduced NI contributions.
 Contact us to find out how we can improve participation and engagement for ‘Cycle to Work’.